Azure/secrets-store-csi-driver-provider-azure/README.md

 1. Add the following to [this](examples/nginx-pod-secrets-store-inline-volume-secretproviderclass-podid.yaml) deployment yaml:

     a.
-Include the `aadpodidbinding` label matching the `Selector` value set in the previous step so that this pod will be assigned an identity
+Include the `aadpodidbinding` label matching the `selector` value set in the previous step so that this pod will be assigned an identity
     ```yaml
     metadata:
     labels: